 This fun twist on the traditional pumpkin pie uses a sweet and salty pretzel graham cracker crust and the results do not disappoint.
 Perfect for your Thanksgiving dessert spread!Jump to Recipe

 Let me level with you.
-I really don’t love most traditional pie crusts; I find them somewhat boring and dry.
+I really don’t love most traditional pie crusts; I find them to be somewhat boring and dry.
 So I decided to break the rules and make this beautiful pumpkin pie with a decadent sweet and salty brown butter pretzel graham cracker crust.
 It has the traditional pumpkin pie filling we all know and love but with a fun little twist on the crust.
 I’m obsessed.
 It will truly wow your Thanksgiving guests.

 Ingredients for Pumpkin Pie